padraignix/MCSManager-UI/README.md

 Feedback on any problems found is welcome and must be fixed in time.

-If you find a serious security vulnerability and it is inconvenient to publish it publicly, please send an email to: mcsmanager-dev@outlook.com.
+If you find a serious security vulnerability and it is inconvenient to publish it publicly, please send an email to: padraignix [at] gmail [dot] com.
 After the security issue is fixed, the name of the vulnerability discoverer will be added to the code.

 <br />